ashybaye/developer-docs/aws.md

 1. Root user account.
 Should rarely be used.
 Can do anything.
 1. Admin accounts (2 exist).
 Can do anything.
-1. [Limited admin accounts](https://aws.amazon.com/blogs/security/how-to-create-a-limited-iam-administrator-by-using-managed-policies/) (2 exist).
+1. [Limited admin accounts](https://aws.amazon.com/blogs/security/how-to-create-a-limited-iam-administrator-by-using-managed-policies/) (none currently exist).
 Can manage a restricted set of policies, groups, users, and don't have full access.

 All admins should use multi-factor authentication.